A Mind Map of Core Machine Learning Concepts

 Figure 6.
 Evaluation Metrics

-Evaluation Metrics provide a quantifiable measure of a model’s performance.
-For instance, Mean Squared Error (MSE) and Root Mean Squared Error (RMSE) are used in Regression to quantify the difference between predicted and actual values, guiding real estate companies in refining their pricing models for better accuracy.
+For regression tasks, metrics such as Mean Squared Error (MSE) and Root Mean Squared Error (RMSE) capture the difference between predicted and actual values.
+For example, a real estate company might use RMSE to fine-tune its pricing models and improve accuracy.

-Essential metrics in classification tasks include Accuracy, Precision, Recall, F1-Score, and ROC-AUC (Receiver Operating Characteristic & Area Under the ROC Curve).
-For example, in email spam detection, accuracy is critical to ensure most spam is caught while minimizing legitimate emails flagged as spam.
+For classification tasks, common metrics include Accuracy, Precision, Recall, F1-Score, and ROC-AUC (Receiver Operating Characteristic and Area Under the Curve).
+In spam detection, for instance, accuracy ensures most spam is flagged correctly, while precision and recall help balance catching spam without mislabeling legitimate emails.

 Feature Engineering and Selection